yellelichtert/FartyCorn/README.md

 © 2024 Lichtert Yelle.
 All rights reserved.

 ## 👋 Contact
-For more updates, follow the project on GitHub or reach out via [your contact info].
+For more updates, follow the project on GitHub or reach out via lichtert.yelle1@outlook.com

 ---
 Stay tuned for more updates as **Farty Corn** evolves into the craziest unicorn-powered game you've ever played!